Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-In 2024, Denmark's total maternal rate (TMR) stands at 64.9%, showing a slight decrease of 0.7 percentage points from the previous year.
-Over the past five years, the TMR has been on a downward trend, averaging 69.5% between 2020 and 2024.
-Compared with the 1970s average of 79.2%, the current rate is approximately 14.3 percentage points lower.
-On the global stage, Denmark holds the 13th position among 38 countries for this metric, and within Europe, it is also ranked 13th out of 31 countries.
+The total maternal rate (TMR) in Denmark stands at 64.9% for 2024, showing a slight decline of 0.7 percentage points from 2023.
+Over the past five years, the TMR has gradually decreased, averaging 69.5% between 2020 and 2024.
+When compared to the 1970s average of 79.2%, the current rate is approximately 14.3 percentage points lower.
+Denmark holds the 13th position among 38 countries worldwide and similarly ranks 13th among 31 European nations in this metric.

 Total Maternal Rate (TMR) over the decades